 What Else Does WooCommerce Need to be PCI Compliant?

 Now that you know and understand how WooCommerce helps your WordPress site comply with the PCI standards, it’s time to create a checklist of the additional steps that may be necessary to keep your customer’s sensitive data safe and secure.

 Requirement #1: Establish and Maintain a Firewall

-Without a website application firewall (or WAF), a malicious bot could infect your site and steal your customers’ sensitive data.
+Without a website application firewall (or WAF), a malicious bot could infect your WordPress site and steal your customers’ sensitive data.
 Having a firewall not only helps ensure the safety of your customers’ personal information, but also keeps your whole site secure from digital attacks.
-In order to achieve successful PCI compliance for WooCommerce, the firewall should not only be established, but also maintained on a routine basis.
+In order to achieve successful WooCommerce PCI-compliance, the firewall should not only be established, but also maintained on a routine basis.

 There are several website firewall providers, but some are more effective than others.
 We recommend our Professional UpKeep Service Plan to all our clients, which includes a corporate-grade website firewall at a very affordable cost.

 Make sure that you are using passwords that are not easily guessed, and please do not use the default passwords.
 Strong passwords have a mixture of capital letters, lowercase letters, numbers, and symbols.
 It is generally recommended that most passwords are longer than eight characters because the longer a password is, the harder it is to guess through brute-force attacks.
 WordPress does help with PCI compliance by having a password strength indicator built in.
 This will allow you to see if your password is strong enough.
 That said, it doesn’t require a strong password unless you set it to do so.